 Poland says will 'play rough' with EU after Tusk vote

-Poland will start obstructing European Union business and "play a rough game" in Brussels after the bloc angered Warsaw by reappointing Donald Tusk as head of the European Council, the foreign minister said.
 European Council President Donald Tusk addresses a news conference during a European Union leaders summit in Brussels, Belgium March 10, 2017.
+Photo - Reuters European Council President Donald Tusk addresses a news conference during a European Union leaders summit in Brussels, Belgium March 10, 2017.

 Discussions